YaleOpenLab/openx/platforms/README.md

 # Platforms

-This sub repo contains the various platforms part of the openx platform.

-1. Opensolar
-1. Opzones (Retired)
+This subrepo contains platform specific code that platforms can reuse